Short Stories for Young People

 How Fauntleroy Occurred - see Piccino and Other Child Stories

-"Illustrissimo Signor Bébé" (1892) - An outgoing young boy amuses the adults with his enthusiasm to become a solider.
 This story appears in the book Giovanni and The Other: Children Who Have Made Stories, a collection of short stories based on the real experiences of Mrs. Burnett's own children and those she met while traveling Europe.

 Free HTML - Read now